Baguuc/authoric/docs/routes.md

 Commits an event with specified ID.

 Requirements:
++ User have to have the "events:use:{id}" permission (it's granted to him and the default admin group while creating the event)

+Query parameters:
 + session_token - Required, token of login session retrieved from POST /user route
-+ auto_commit - Optional, determines if the event should be created or should the operation be commited (default: true)
-+ User have to have the "event:use_{id}" permission (it's granted to him and the default admin group while creating the event)

 ### DELETE /events/{id}
 Cancels an event with specified ID.

 Requirements:
++ User have to have the "events:use:{id}" permission (it's granted to him and the default admin group while creating the event)

+Query parameters:
 + session_token - Required, token of login session retrieved from POST /user route
-+ auto_commit - Optional, determines if the event should be created or should the operation be commited (default: true)
-+ User have to have the "event:use_{id}" permission (it's granted to him and the default admin group while creating the event)